maharaj2113/translate-app/README.md

 Docker
 Kubernetes

- Build and Run the Application Locally
+# Build and Run the Application Locally
 If you want to run the application locally without Docker: go run main.go

-#Build the Docker Image
+#Build the Docker Image:
 docker build -t translate-app .

-#Run the Docker Container
+#Run the Docker Container:
 docker run -d -p 8080:8080 translate-app

-#Deploy to Kubernetes
+#Deploy to Kubernetes:
 kubectl apply -f deployment.yaml

 Once the application is running (either locally, in Docker, or in Kubernetes), you can send a POST request to the /translate endpoint to translate text.